coderdev27/AlphaFish/README.md

 # AlphaFish
 NOT A FINANCIAL ADVISE |
 Cli to trade cryptocurrencies in an unique fashion.
+FTX IS INSOLVENT THIS BOT DOESN'T WORKS ANYMORE.
 Currenlty only supports ftx.

 To install this project on your local computer.